IBM-Cloud/nodejs-MEAN-stack/README.md

 3. If you don't have an account, [create a free one here](https://cloud.ibm.com).
 4. Login to your account via the command line: `ibmcloud login`
 5. Target your account ORG and SPACE  `ibmcloud target --cf`
-6. Create the instance of Compose for MongoDB on IBM Cloud:  `ibmcloud cf create-service databases-for-mongodb standard mean-starter-mongodb`
+6. Create the instance of IBM Cloud Databases for MongoDB on IBM Cloud:  `ibmcloud cf create-service databases-for-mongodb standard mean-starter-mongodb`
 7. Push your app to IBM Cloud with `ibmcloud cf push`
 8. Done, the app should be looking like:<img src="ReadME-Images/live-app.png">